🔗 What is internal linking in SEO? (Direct answer)

 What is internal linking in SEO?

 Internal linking means creating hyperlinks from one page on your site to another.
-It serves five main SEO functions: helping Google find and crawl your pages, moving link equity from stronger pages to ones that need a boost, signalling topic relationships to build topical authority, communicating hierarchy, and guiding users through your content.
-Because it's entirely in your control, it's one of the most efficient SEO activities available.
+It serves five main SEO functions: helping Google find and crawl your pages, moving link equity (PageRank) from stronger pages to ones needing a boost, signalling topic relationships to build topical authority, communicating site hierarchy, and guiding users through your content.
+Because it's entirely in your control — unlike backlinks — it's one of the most efficient SEO activities available regardless of site size or domain authority.

 How many internal links should a page have?

-There's no hard maximum, but here are sensible targets by page type: standard blog posts (1,500–3,000 words) should have 8–15 contextual internal links; pillar pages should have 20–40+; product pages should have 5–10; homepages should have 20–50.
-A Zyppy SEO study found that pages getting the most Google clicks tend to have 40–44 total internal links — but that largely reflects hub pages and comprehensive guides, not standard posts.
-The rule is simple: every link should genuinely serve the reader.
+Sensible targets by page type: standard blog posts (1,500–3,000 words) should have 8–15 contextual internal links; pillar pages should have 20–40+; product pages should have 5–10; homepages should have 20–50.
+A Zyppy SEO study found that pages with the most Google clicks tend to have 40–44 total internal links — but that largely reflects hub pages and comprehensive guides, not standard posts.
+The rule: every link should genuinely serve the reader.
 Don't add links just for SEO if they don't help the person actually reading.

 What is anchor text and why does it matter for internal links?

 Anchor text is the visible, clickable text of a hyperlink.
-For internal links, anchor text tells Google what the destination page is about.
+For internal links, anchor text directly tells Google what the destination page covers.
 Descriptive anchor text like "learn how to build topical authority" is far more effective than generic text like "click here."
 Zyppy SEO research found that more anchor text variation for a page correlates with more Google clicks.
-Use natural, varied descriptive anchor text — approximately 30–40% keyword-relevant, with the remainder as natural variations, partial matches, and contextual phrases.
+Use natural, varied descriptive anchor text — approximately 30–40% keyword-relevant, with the remainder as natural variations and contextual phrases.

-What is link equity and how does it flow internally?
+What is link equity and how does it flow through internal links?

 Link equity (PageRank) is ranking authority that flows from one page to another through hyperlinks.
 When a high-authority page links to another page, it passes a portion of its authority.
 Equity splits across all outgoing links on a page and diminishes with each hop.
-Strategic internal linking directs equity from your strongest pages (most backlinks, highest traffic) to pages where you need ranking improvements, creating an efficient authority distribution network.
+Strategic internal linking directs equity from your strongest pages to pages where you need ranking improvements — creating an efficient authority distribution network within your own domain.

 What is the pillar-cluster internal linking model?